Pedro4064/BookNote/README.md

 ```bash
 pip3 install git+https://github.com/Pedro4064/Kindle_Notion.git@master
 ```
-And that will install everything need to run BookNote.
+And that will install everything needed to run BookNote.

 ## Configuration
 By default the python package will create a folder in you `.config` directory named `booknote` and inside will store all the necessary files, those being: